msszczep/szcz-dot-org/content/md/posts/2004-10-01-chicago-cable-stories-good-news-bad-news.md

 chair says otherwise, at his or her discretion, under no specified rules for outlining discretion).

-What's more,a comment can still be ignored if the chair thinks that they are redundant or irrelevant.
+What's more, a comment can still be ignored if the chair thinks that they are redundant or irrelevant.
 No guidelines are given as to what qualifies as "redundant" or "irrelevant."